 - Maritime service record.

 - Recognition of marine certificates for foreign seafarers.

-- Accreditation of maritime colleges and institutes.
+- Accreditation of maritime Education Institutions.

-- Registration of marine units (fishing and excursion).
+- Vessel Registration (fishing and leisure).

 Maritime Transport Regulations